The Complete Guide to Telecom Order Management

 We put your needs first so you can ensure operations run smoothly, remain profitable, and deliver a superior customer experience.
 We always take the time to clearly understand your requirements and identify the best approach to tailor an order management system that fully supports your operations, data workflows, and customer support teams.

 Overview of Seygen’s Order Management Solution

-Seygen offers two infrastructure platforms: ILIOS Order Management and Seygen SMX Gateways, which your CSP business logic can be added to and customized.
+Seygen offers two infrastructure platforms: ILIOS Order Management and Seygen SMX API Integration Platform, which your CSP business logic can be added to and customized.
 The infrastructure is separate from the business logic so you can add products and enhance existing business flows independently without rebuilding or recompiling your whole system.

 Seygen ILIOS is a pre-built order management platform that is designed to give you the functionality and customization you need.
 It offers default functionality to fast-track the implementation of your order management system and makes it easy to customize any component in order management to your business needs.
 Once customized to your business order management logic and processes, it is your unique OMS and can help differentiate you from other telecom providers.